basil-ahmed/Wearables/FinalProject/Analysis.md

 **Analysis**: Assessing and potentially improving the aesthetic and unobtrusive nature of the Smart Cap could be crucial for its social acceptability.
 Integrating technology seamlessly into everyday wearables is a significant factor in the success of social wearables.

 This analysis, based on the researcher's design framework, shows that while the Smart Cap aligns well with several key aspects, there are areas (like inter-wearable interaction and social acceptability) that could be explored further in future iterations.
-Your response will provide a solid foundation for discussion and development in class.